Georgia men's national ice hockey team

 The Georgian men's national ice hockey team (საქართველოს ეროვნული ყინულის ჰოკეის ნაკრები) is the national men's ice hockey team of Georgia, and has been a member of the International Ice Hockey Federation (IIHF) since 8 May 2009.
-As of 2022, Georgia is ranked 43rd in the World Ranking.
 Georgia first played in the World Championships tournament in 2013, and remained at Division III level until winning at that level in 2018 and earning a promotion to Division II Group B, where they currently play.

+As of 2025, Georgia is ranked 45th in the World Ranking.
+As a transcontinental country, it is also included in the specialized Asian Ranking, where it is currently placed 9th.

 Though ice hockey was first introduced to Georgia in the 1960s, the sport was never very popular and there were long stretches when it was not played at all.
 In 2004 the Georgian Ice Hockey Federation was established, and a domestic league began in 2007, allowing for the development of the national team and its entry into international competition in 2010, playing their first competitive matches in 2012.

 History

 Soviet Union

 Ice hockey was introduced in Georgia in the 1960s, part of a Soviet policy to introduce winter sports across the country.
 A trainer from Moscow, Valentin Zakharov, was sent to Georgia to train youth in the sport.
 As Tbilisi, the capital, had no rink, most of the initial exercises involved dry-land training.
 As the Georgian Soviet Socialist Republic, Georgia played its first game in 1962 during the Winter Spartakiad which was held in Sverdlovsk, Soviet Union.
 Georgia played seven games, winning their matches against the Kirghiz SSR and the Armenian SSR, while losing the remaining games to the Lithuanian SSR twice, the Kazakh SSR, the Estonian SSR and the Latvian SSR.

 Zakharov left Georgia in 1966, and hockey effectively ended in Georgia.
 It was revived in 1978 by one of Zakharov's students, Nodar Donadze, who established a club in Tbilisi.
-This saw some further developments, with one player, goaltender Kote Bakhutashvili, invited to join the youth development team of CSKA Moscow, the dominant team in the Soviet league, in the late 1980s; however it was ultimately ended in 1987.
+This saw some further developments, with one player, goaltender Kote Bakhutashvili, invited to join the youth development team of CSKA Moscow, the dominant team in the Soviet league, in the late 1980s; however, it was ultimately ended in 1987.
 As ice hockey was not popular in Georgia, an ice rink built in Tbilisi was demolished in the post-Soviet era.